South Bunbury - Bunbury

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-South Bunbury - Bunbury has 124 active public transport stops.
-These are served by 21 bus routes that facilitate 2,412 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 203 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Car remains the dominant mode of transport at 89%, with 5% walking.
-Vehicle ownership averages 1.2 per dwelling, below the regional average.
+Public transport analysis reveals 124 active transport stops operating within South Bunbury - Bunbury, comprising a mix of buses.
+These stops are serviced by 21 individual routes, collectively providing 2,412 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 203 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 89%, with 5% walking.
+Vehicle ownership averages 1.2 per dwelling, which is below the regional average.
+A relatively low 6.2% of residents work from home (2021 Census; may reflect COVID-19 conditions).

-According to the 2021 Census, a relatively low 6.2% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 344 trips per day across all routes, equating to approximately 19 weekly trips per stop.
-The map accompanying the analysis shows the 100 nearest stops to the location's centrepoint.
+Service frequency averages 344 trips per day across all routes, equating to approximately 19 weekly trips per individual stop.
+The accompanying map shows the 100 nearest stops to the location centrepoint.

 Frequently Asked Questions - Transport